 Creating a Cluster

-Note: To create a cluster with pgEdge Cloud, you must have a pgEdge Enterprise Edition account (opens in a new tab) and a linked Cloud provider account.
+To create a cluster with pgEdge Distributed Postgres (Cloud Edition), you must have a pgEdge Enterprise Edition account and a linked Cloud provider account.

 To create a cluster, select the + New Cluster button in the left navigation pane.
 Then:

-• Provide a unique name for your cluster in the Cluster Name field.
+- Provide a unique name for your cluster in the

 Once selected, the region name is added to the list of selected Regions.
 Use the +/- control or the drop-down list to the right of the Region name to select from the supported Availability Zones for node deployment.
 One node will be deployed in each zone listed; you can use the X in the zone icon to remove a zone from the deployment list.

-Each Region of your cluster is represented by a pane in the Network Settings section; within each region, subnet details for each availability zone are displayed.
-Toggles at the top of the section control the display:
+Each region in which your cluster is deployed is represented by a pane in the Network Settings section; within each region, subnet details for each availability zone are displayed.
+Toggles at the top of the section control network details:

 Next, specify the vendor-specific deployment details for your cluster.

-• Use the Instance Type drop-down to select the size and configuration of your cluster instance type.
+Instance Typedrop-down to select the size and configuration of your cluster instance type.
 Each node in the cluster will reside on the instance type selected.
-The instance type is one factor in determining the operating cost of your cluster.
+The instance type is one factor in determining the operating cost of your cluster. -

-• Use the Volume Size (GB) field to specify the size of the data volume for each node of your cluster.
-Volume size must be between 8 GB and 10 TB.
+Volume Size (GB)field to specify the size of the data volume for each node of your cluster.
+Volume size must be between 8 GB and 10 TB. -

-• Use the SSH Key drop-down to select a key pair from the list of your imported key pairs.
+SSH Keydrop-down to select a key pair from the list of your imported key pairs.
 A key pair is required to SSH to a cluster; without a key, you can connect to databases you provision on the cluster, but will not be able to connect with the host via SSH.

 Select the backup stores that will be available to use for database backups and log file backups for the new cluster.